 Pressure cooker lids have handles so you can securely open and close the pot.
 The Duo’s handle runs across the entire diameter of the lid, so you can use your whole hand to twist the lid securely into place.
 The Lux, however, has a slot handle on the lid that you can grip with only four fingers.
 It’s slightly less ergonomic, and a bit more difficult to secure the lid into place.

 Instant pots and similar pressure cooking devices have a steam release valve that you secure into the “seal” position while pressure cooking and place into the “vent” position when you want to release the pressure or prevent pressure from accumulating.
 The steam release valves on the Lux and Duo are very different.
 The Duo’s valve has one vent and one seal position, while the Lux’s valve has two vent positions and one seal position centered between the two vent positions.

 Features and functions

-The major difference between the Instant Pot Duo and the Instant Pot Lux is that the Duo is a 7-in-1 cooker (Pressure Cooker, Slow Cooker, Rice Cooker, Steam, Sauté Machine, Yogurt Maker and Warmer), and it has 14 cooking programs; but the Lux is a 6-in-1 cooker (Pressure Cooker, Slow Cooker, Rice Cooker, Sauté Machine, Steamer, and Warmer), and has 12 cooking programs.
-The Duo also has a high and low pressure setting, while the Lux only has a high pressure setting.
-Both pots have a third generation microprocessor that monitors pressure, monitor temperature, and makes adjustments based on how much food you put in the pot.
+The major difference between the Instant Pot Duo and the Instant Pot Lux is that the Duo is a 7-in-1 cooker (Pressure Cooker, Slow Cooker, Rice Cooker, Steam, Sauté Machine, Yogurt Maker, and Warmer), and it has 14 cooking programs; but the Lux is a 6-in-1 cooker (Pressure Cooker, Slow Cooker, Rice Cooker, Sauté Machine, Steamer, and Warmer) and has 12 cooking programs.
+The Duo also has a high- and low-pressure setting, while the Lux only has a high-pressure setting.
+Both pots have a third-generation microprocessor that monitors pressure and temperature and makes adjustments based on how much food you put in the pot.